Anatoly03/RegexCensor/README.md

 ### `Filer.check([string, ...] | string)`

 Checks one or several strings for profanity defined by the Filter.
 Returns `true` if any string triggers the patterns and `false` otherwise.

+## Testing the Repository

+- You can run `npm run check` to test different phrases in the console.